cwi-dis/ambulant/third_party_packages/readme.txt

 	After downloading and unpacking the zipfile move the 4 individual folders from "INTO_third_party_packages" into this directory.
-Then open third_party_packages.sln (windows desktop) or third_party_packages.vcw
+Then goto either projects\vc7, projects\vc8 or projects\vc8-wince5, depending on the platform you are interested in.
-	(Windows CE), and build "Release".
-NOTE THAT LAST SENTENCE: you must build the Release configuration, the default configuration opened is not what you want (and we don't know how to fix this).
+	Ppen third_party_packages.sln and build "Release".
+	NOTE THAT LAST SENTENCE: you must
+	build the Release configuration, the default configuration opened is not what you want (and we don't know how to fix this).

-	If you really want to build from original distributions: the directory win32_diff has all the project files that you need, move them into the corresponding place in a freshly downloaded distribution of {jpeg, zlib, mp3lib, libpng}.
-You'll probably need to fix them.
+	If you really want to build from original distributions: don't do this.

-	RELEASE!
+	If you still want it after this warning, and it turns out to be easy: please let us know.

 Unix (Linux, MacOSX)
 ====================